BYUcs236ta/cs236_Decker_Goodrich/Homework/HW25_Closures.md

 ---
 ### Question 2

-For each of the following relations
+For each of the following relations:

 i. state whether the relation is an equivalence relation and